MY SITE

 The problem for the dog owners:

-• They are not given proper alternatives other than using such joint-use fields to exercise their dogs:
+• They were not given proper alternatives other than using such joint-use fields to exercise their dogs:

 • Who has the time to sit in the evening traffic to jam to the next closest dog park after work?
 The closest dog park to Allied Gardens is over a 20 minute drive away without traffic!